-Phishing is one of the most frustrating threats we face.
-Most of know what it is and how it works, but we still get caught out.
+One of the most frustrating things about this is that most people know what phishing is and how it works, but many still get caught out.

 1. Email phishing

 Most phishing attacks are sent by email.
-The crook will register a fake domain that mimics a genuine organisation and sends thousands out thousands of generic requests.
+The crook will register a fake domain that mimics a genuine organisation and sends thousands of generic requests.

 The fake domain often involves character substitution, like using ‘r’ and ‘n’ next to each other to create ‘rn’ instead of ‘m’.

 In other cases, the fraudsters create a unique domain that includes the legitimate organisation’s name in the URL.
 The example below is sent from ‘firstname.lastname@example.org’.

 The recipient might see the word ‘Amazon’ in the sender’s address and assume that it was a genuine email.

 There are many ways to spot a phishing email, but as a general rule, you should always check the email address of a message that asks you to click a link or download an attachment.

 There are two other, more sophisticated, types of phishing involving email.